-- i) Prior to the commencement of construction works on site: - a) A site survey (including intrusive investigation where necessary) must be carried out to establish, either that the level of risk posed to human health and the wider environment by contaminants in, on or under the land is acceptable, or that remedial and/or protective measures could be undertaken to bring the risks to an acceptable level in relation to the development; and
+a) A site survey (including intrusive investigation where necessary) must be carried out to establish, either that the level of risk posed to human health and the wider environment by contaminants in, on or under the land is acceptable, or that remedial and/or protective measures could be undertaken to bring the risks to an acceptable level in relation to the development; and b) Where necessary, a detailed schedule of any required remedial and/or protective measures, including their programming, must be submitted to and approved in writing by the Planning Authority.

-- b) Where necessary, a detailed schedule of any required remedial and/or protective measures, including their programming, must be submitted to and approved in writing by the Planning Authority. - ii) Any required remedial and/or protective measures shall be implemented in accordance with the approved schedule and documentary evidence to certify those works shall be provided for the approval of the Planning Authority.
+Development Management report of handlin Page 84 Page 10 of 12 20/03877/FUL ii) Any required remedial and/or protective measures shall be implemented in accordance with the approved schedule and documentary evidence to certify those works shall be provided for the approval of the Planning Authority.

-- 1. To support the City of Edinburgh Council's Carbon Neutral Targets, zero and low carbon technology is recommended as the energy source, rather than a gas boiler which contributes to global warming. - 2.
-It is recommended that an electric vehicle charging point is installed.
+1. To support the City of Edinburgh Council's Carbon Neutral Targets, zero and low carbon technology is recommended as the energy source, rather than a gas boiler which contributes to global warming.

+2. It is recommended that an electric vehicle charging point is installed.